HarrisonMauseth/rpg-toolkit/README.md

 ### API Endpoints
 Since this project is in the early phases of development, I am using the default Spring URL `http://localhost:8080` with the following endpoints:
 1. POST `/register` - register a username and password and store it in the `users` entity of the database
-2. POST `/login` - log in to the API with a user from the `users` entity of the database
+2. POST `/login` - log in to the API with a user from the `users` entity of the database and return a JWT bearer token

 ## Testing
 The application is currently using JUnit 4 for all unit tests and integration tests.